 Professional Development Opportunities

-Perspectives on AI
+Perspectives on Collaborative Program Evaluation

 Print

-We are excited to announce that we will be offering a virtual PD session open to all AERA Division H members and friends.
+We are excited to announce that we will be offering a virtual PD session open to all AERA Division H members and friends!

-Please click on the link below to register for the webinar.
+Please click on the link below to register for the webinar. https://tinyurl.com/AERA-CollaborativeProgramEval

 As part of the registration process, you will have an opportunity to share any questions/issues that you would like to see addressed during the session or as follow-up.
-Sample questions or conversation starters could include:

 We look forward to you joining us!